nlxai/sdk/packages/website/src/content/03-04-touchpoint-CustomCards.md

 * Uses `import` to import the components to construct the Carousel.
 * Leverages `useTouchpointContext` to set the onClick behavior.
 * Imports React from the Touchpoint package to track user selection state.
-* Assumes a [modality](https://docs.studio.nlx.ai/1-build/resources/modalities) defined in your NLX application as a list of objects like `[{id: "uuid", imageUrl: "imageUrl", leftText: "leftAlignedText", rightText: "rightAlignedText"}]`

 ```javascript
 import {